HomeDev GuideRecipesAPI Reference

 The following image illustrates an Optimizely Content Management System (CMS) website running in an Azure Web Apps environment with multiple instances.
 The website instances share the same SQL database and BLOB storage that stores binary file data in the cloud environment.
 The sites are load-balanced, and a Service Bus manages events between the CMS websites.

-Using App Service plans, you can increase or reduce the number of CMS sites from the Azure portal.
+Use App Service plans to scale the number of CMS sites up or down from the Azure portal.
 See Scale up an app in Azure App Service.

 The following steps create a CMS website running in an Azure website environment.